Mature Masculine

 The Chief operates with five core beliefs:

-There's no unsolvable problem: If it doesn't defy the laws of physics, it's solvable.
-When Claude Shannon and Ed Thorp wanted to beat roulette in 1961, everyone said it was impossible.
+There's no unsolvable problem: If it doesn't defy physics, it's solvable.
+When Claude Shannon and Ed Thorp wanted to beat roulette in 1961, everyone said impossible.
 They built the first wearable computer and improved their odds by 44%.
 The Chief asks: "Does this defy physics?"

 There's no 'way' of doing things: Nadal warmed up with aggression, Djokovic with calibration, Federer with playfulness.
-All three became the greatest tennis players—each doing it their own way.
+All three became the greatest—each their own way.
 The Chief finds what works for him.

 There are no adults: No one has all the answers.
-No one is coming to save you.
+No one is coming to save us.
 The Chief takes responsibility and acts.

 There's no normal: We put a man on the moon before anyone put wheels on suitcases.
 Everyone carried their suitcases because everyone else did.
 The Chief questions conventions.